ZeRX1/csvparser/README.md

 - [ ] - Use it as script with arguments (!)
     - [ ] - Make help
+    - [ ] - First time setup thing, if the script doesn't detect a config file (.env; config.ini) it'll create one and ask for data needed for the script to run (DB ip, token, org, what buckets etc.) and save them

 - [X] - Parsing the data in Python (!)